wyatt8740/config.sys_manage/README.md

 ### Dependencies

-The only potentially non-trivial dependency (depending on DOS version) is `CHOICE.EXE`.
-A version of this program is included in MS-DOS version 6 (including NEC's PC-9801 version of 6.2), but not necessarily in older releases (like 3.3).
+The only potentially non-trivial dependency (depending on DOS version) is `CHOICE`.
+A version of this program is included in (as a built-in?) in MS-DOS version 6 (including NEC's PC-9801 version of 6.2), but not necessarily in older releases such as 3.3.

 The `UTILS\CHOICE.EXE` program contained in this repository is a free software (GPL2) implementation of DOS version 6's `CHOICE` command; I suggest you just